Laid Off vs. Fired: The Differences and Your Employees’ Rights

 What It Means to Be Laid Off

-When an employee is laid off, they experience an involuntary termination due to a business decision made outside of the individual’s control.
+When an employee is laid off, they experience an involuntary termination due to a business decision made outside of the employee’s control.
 Layoffs typically include employees signing a severance agreement and being offered outplacement support to help them land a new role.

 What It Means to Be Fired

-Being fired, on the other hand, is when an employee is terminated because they broke too many company rules (or committed a major offense), underperformed in their role over a significant period of time, or stopped showing up to work.
+Being fired, on the other hand, means when an employee is terminated because they broke too many company rules (or committed a major offense), underperformed in their role over a significant period of time, or stopped showing up to work.
 Whatever the reason, being fired is a voluntary termination because the employee made choices that led to their termination.

 The Differences Between Laid Off vs. Fired

-LAID OFF
+LAID OFF |

-FIRED
+FIRED |

 Why Using “Laid Off” vs. “Fired” Correctly Is Vital